Help us improve your experience.

 • Any required variables or module parameters, including authentication parameters, if these are not defined elsewhere

-The Juniper Networks Ansible modules are distributed through the juniper.device collection and the Juniper.junos role, which are hosted on Ansible Galaxy.
-To use the Juniper Networks modules in your playbook, you must install the collection or role on the Ansible control node.
-For more information about the Juniper Networks collection, role, and modules, see Understanding the Ansible for Junos OS Collections, Roles, and Modules.
+A playbook executes tasks on a host by calling modules.
+The Juniper Networks Ansible modules are distributed through the juniper.device collection, which is hosted on Ansible Galaxy.
+To use the Juniper Networks modules in your playbook, you must install the collection on the Ansible control node.
+For more information about the collection and modules, see Understanding the Ansible for Junos OS Collections and Modules.

-The Juniper Networks modules do not require Python on Junos devices, because they use Junos PyEZ and the Junos XML API over NETCONF to interface with the device.
+The Juniper Networks modules do not require Python on Junos devices because they use Junos PyEZ and the Junos XML API over NETCONF to interface with the device.
 Therefore, to perform operations on Junos devices, you must run modules locally on the Ansible control node, where Python is installed.
 You can run the modules locally by including connection: local in the playbook play.
 When you use connection: local, Ansible establishes a separate connection to the host for each task in the play that requires a connection.
-The juniper.device collection modules also support connection: juniper.device.pyez, which still executes the modules locally on the Ansible control node but instead establishes a connection to the host that persists over the execution of all tasks in a play.
+The juniper.device collection modules also support connection: juniper.device.pyez.
+This connection type still executes the modules locally on the Ansible control node, but it establishes a connection to the host that persists over the execution of all tasks in a play.

 By default, Ansible plays automatically gather system facts from the remote host.
 However, when you execute the plays locally, Ansible gathers the facts from the Ansible control node instead of the remote host.
 To avoid gathering facts for the control node, include gather_facts: no in the playbook.